uwetom/media-production-worksheets/wk15-using-external-data/index.md

   ![JSON data](https://raw.githubusercontent.com/uwetom/media-production-worksheets/master/wk15-using-external-data/images/joke-api-2.png)

 ### Code challenge - get some data
 Now you have a go using weather data using open meteo.
-Look at the documentation and try and work out what request you need to make in order to return some live weather data for our current location…
+Look at the documentation and try and work out what https browser request you need to make in order to return some live weather data for our current location…
 [https://open-meteo.com/](https://open-meteo.com/)
 (Hint: use maps to get our Latitude and Longitude position)